apache/geode-native/examples/cpp/remotequery/README.md

     $ ./startserver.sh
     ```

-1. Execute `cpp-remotequery`, expect the following output:
+1. Execute `cpp-remotequery`, expect the following output (quantities and order of presentation may differ):

+    ```
     Create orders
     Storing orders in the region
     Getting the orders from the region
     The following orders have a quantity greater than 30:
     OrderID: 2 Product Name: product y Quantity: 37
     OrderID: 4 Product Name: product z Quantity: 102
     OrderID: 6 Product Name: product z Quantity: 4
+    ```

 1. Run the `stopserver` script to gracefully shutdown the Geode cluster.